List of DC Comics characters: J: Javelin

-The Javelin is a DC Comics supervillain.

-The Javelin is a former German Olympic athlete who turns to crime, using his athletic skills and a javelin-based weapons arsenal.
+Javelin is a former German Olympic athlete who turns to crime, using his athletic skills and a javelin-based weapons arsenal.
 He later joins the Suicide Squad in exchange for his criminal record being purged.

 In Checkmate, Mirror Master recruits Javelin to frame Amanda Waller, during which he attempts to protect Jewelee and is killed after being run over by a runaway jeep.